Guan Heng Yeoh: Research

 Yeoh leads an industry-focused fire safety research, spanning materials science, engineering, and applied technologies.
 His work includes the development of advanced carbon materials and durable, green polymer composites for fire-resistant applications, next-generation fire suppression systems, responsive sensing technology, early detection systems, and novel flammability testing methods.

 Guan Heng Yeoh co-developed FSA FIRECOAT, a fire-retardant paint created through collaboration with Flame Security International.
 Designed to defend structures against direct flame exposure and extreme heat, the coating forms an insulating char layer that significantly mitigates bushfire damage.
 It has met the stringent BAL-40 standard for bushfire attack, his innovation has known for its practical and protective role in bushfire-prone regions.

 Yeoh and his research team have pioneered the use of MXenes, two-dimensional transition metal carbide, carbon nitride, and nitride nanosheets as advanced fire-retardant materials.
 Employing ANSTO's small-angle neutron scattering (SANS) instrumentation and complementary theoretical models, they characterized MXene's ultrathin layered structure (approximately 3 nm thick).
 Their findings highlight that incorporating MXenes at just 1–5% by weight can produce substantial fire-retardant effects—offering significant weight reduction compared to traditional carbon-heavy alternatives.

-In a notable fusion of energy and safety technologies, Yeoh contributes to the development of Solar Skin, a multifunctional polymer membrane that integrates perovskite (and perovskite–silicon tandem) solar cells with flame-retardant properties.
+In a fusion of energy and safety technologies, Yeoh contributes to the development of Solar Skin, a multifunctional polymer membrane that integrates perovskite (and perovskite–silicon tandem) solar cells with flame-retardant properties.
 His project has been Supported by a $3 million CRC–P grant and in-kind industry contributions.